Ilagan: Cuisine

 The city is famous for its food culture.
 The much-loved food as part of the city's culture is called binallay.
 It's one of the famous rice cakes made from glutinous rice flour combined with water, mixed into a smooth batter, wrapped in a banana leaf, then steamed until cooked all the way through.
 Binallay is a native rice cake prepared year-round in Ilagan.
-It is being sold together with other delicacies and handmade products/items at the City of Ilagan Pasalubong Center located at the Bonifacio Park, in barangay Baligatan.
+It is being sold together with other delicacies and handmade products/items at the City of Ilagan Pasalubong Center located at the Bonifacio Park.

 Mammangi festival

-Celebrated during the last week of May; Mammangi is an Ibanag term that signifies the esteemed Ilagueño corn farmers, recognized as the backbone of the city’s thriving economy which encompasses the entire agricultural cycle, from land preparation - plowing, tilling, planting to nurturing, harvesting, drying, and delivering produce from farm to market.
-The city proudly boasts corn as its primary crop, earning it the distinction of being declared the Corn Capital of the Philippines by the Department of Agriculture (DA) in 2015.
-The Mammangi Festival is a joyous occasion, a thanksgiving for the abundant harvests and the city's achievements and progress over the years.
+Celebrated during the last week of May; Mammangi is an Ibanag term that signifies the Ilagueño corn farmers, recognized by many as the backbone of the city's economy which encompasses the entire agricultural cycle, from land preparation - plowing, tilling, planting to nurturing, harvesting, drying, and delivering produce from farm to market.
+The city boasts corn as its primary crop, earning it the distinction of being declared the Corn Capital of the Philippines by the Department of Agriculture (DA) in 2015.
+The Mammangi Festival is a occasion, a thanksgiving for the abundant harvests and the city's achievements and progress over the years.
 It pays homage to the farmers who are the real foundation of Ilagan's economy and the rich agricultural heritage of the city, which focuses on corn production as one of the significant farming activities among the first ethnic inhabitants of Ilagan.
 The festival activities include the Agri-Eco Tourism Tienda Ilagan Booths, Cultural Olympics, Search for Binibining Ilagan, Barangay Night, Off-Road Challenge, Motor Show, Street Dance and Showdown Competition, Grand Musical Concert, Gawad Ilagueño, and Grand Concert.
 In 2011, General Ordinance No. 33 promulgated during the administration of then Mayor Josemarie L. Diaz ordained Mammangui Festival as the official festivity of Ilagan to be celebrated on the month of May.